Pregnancy care: getting started

 By law, you don’t need to notify your employer at a specific time, but you do need to give 10 weeks notice if you plan to take parental leave (maternity leave).

 If you have a partner, it’s a good idea to work on keeping your relationship healthy during pregnancy and to talk about the changes that your baby might bring to your lives.
-Our Dads Guide to Pregnancy features articles on preparing for changes in your relationship and building your relationship in pregnancy.

-Preparing your family
+Preparing your family for a new baby

 If you have other children, you can prepare children for the new baby by giving them plenty of time to get used to the idea.
 When, what and how much you tell them will depend on their ages.